Noncommutative homological mirror functor: The mirror functor from a single Lagrangian

 Now we are ready to construct the functor.
 Recall that $\cA$ is the space of weakly unobstructed odd-degree noncommutative deformations of the reference Lagrangian $\bL$, and $W$ is the counting of holomorphic discs bounded by $\bL$ whose boundary pass through a generic marked point (see Definition \ref{def:mir-sp} and Remark \ref{rmk:wcountst}).

-\begin{defn} Let $\Fuk(X)$ be the $\Z_2$-graded Fukaya category of unobstructed Lagrangian submanifolds of $X$.
+\begin{definition} Let $\Fuk(X)$ be the $\Z_2$-graded Fukaya category of unobstructed Lagrangian submanifolds of $X$.
 For an object $U$ of $\Fuk(X)$, its mirror matrix factorization of $(\cA,W)$ is defined as

-\end{defn} \begin{remark} The above functor can be defined for any $\Fuk_\lambda$ for $\lambda \in \C$, where $\Fuk_\lambda$ is the subcategory whose objects are weakly unobstructed Lagrangians with potential value $\lambda$.
+\end{definition} \begin{remark} The above functor can be defined for any $\Fuk_\lambda$ for $\lambda \in \C$ (which maps to $MF(W-\lambda)$), where $\Fuk_\lambda$ is the subcategory whose objects are weakly unobstructed Lagrangians with potential value $\lambda$.
 See \cite{CHL13} for more details.
 The same applies throughout the paper, but we will consider only unobstructed ones just for simplicity. \end{remark}

 There are different ways of realizing Lagrangian Floer theory, and $\CF^{\bullet}((\bL,b), U)$ depends on the choice.
 In the theory developed by Fukaya-Oh-Ohta-Ono \cite{FOOO}, $U$ can have clean intersections with $\bL$, and $\CF^{\bullet}((\bL,b), U)$ is the direct sum of the spaces of singular chains (or differential forms) in the intersections.
 In the theory of Seidel \cite{Seidel-book}, $U$ is made to have transverse intersections with $\bL$, and $\CF^{\bullet}((\bL,b), U)$ is spanned by the intersection points.
 We will fix any one of the choices to carry out the constructions.